nvpro-samples/gl_vk_meshlet_cadscene/README.md

 ![mesh data](https://devblogs.nvidia.com/wp-content/uploads/2018/09/meshlets_data.png)

-Inside the sample you will find the meshlet builder in the `nvmeshlet_builder.hpp`file, which scans an index buffer and builds the above data structures as CPU arrays.
-It is used in the cadscene loader, look for `CadScene::buildMeshletTopology` inside `cadscene.cpp`.
+Inside the sample you will find one meshlet builder in the `nvmeshlet_array.hpp` file, which scans an index buffer and builds the above data structures as CPU arrays.

+The new default builder is within `nvmeshlet_packbasic.hpp` which combines primitive and vertex indices interleaved in a single buffer range and does an automatic 16 or 32 bit encoding.
+This also means we only need a single offset, rather than two, giving us more bits to play with.

+These builders are used in the cadscene loader, look for `CadScene::buildMeshletTopology` inside `cadscene.cpp`.
 Generating the data can take a bit time on the CPU, but is only done once and accelerated via OpenMP.

 At the end of the building process some statistics are printed to the console:
 ````